-GEORGIA FUTURE PROBLEM SOLVING PROGRAM, INC
+WELCOME TO THE 50TH YEAR OF GEORGIA FUTURE PROBLEM SOLVING

-This site was updated in late August, 2022.
+This site was updated in April, 2024.

 FPS has highly-engaging competitions that can be independent activities or infused into the school curriculum.
 A school affiliation is not necessary for FPS participation in Georgia.